 Elleste Duet dosages: Elleste Duet 1mg benefits & Elleste Duet 2mg benefits

 Elleste Duet is available in three different strength dosages: Elleste Duet 1mg, Elleste Duet 2mg and Elleste Duet Conti.
 All are available to purchase from The Independent Pharmacy on the Elleste Duet product page.

 There are benefits to Elleste Duet 1mg, 2mg and Conti tablets, depending on your personal circumstances.
-Your doctor will usually prescribe the 1mg or Conti dosage to start with.
-If you don’t feel any benefit or see much difference in your symptoms form the 1mg (if prescribed), then they will increase your dose to 2mg.
+Your doctor will usually prescribe the 1mg or Conti to start with.
+If you don’t feel any benefit or see much difference in your symptoms from the 1mg (if prescribed), then they may increase your dose to 2mg.

 Some women do delay their periods when they are on Elleste Duet by taking extra tablets rather than sticking to the 28-day cycle.

 However, this is not recommended by doctors because of the nature of combination HRTs like Elleste Duet.
 Taking too many estradiol (oestrogen) tablets to hold off your period can be dangerous.
 An uncontrolled increase in oestrogen levels will cause the uterus lining (the endometrium) to thicken excessively, which substantially increases your risk of various complications, including endometrial cancer.